DLaxV-Community-Projects-Hub/Open-Shot-Clock/README.md

 # Open Shot Clock

-Open Shot Clock is an Open Source and DIY Project aiming for minimizing the barriers of entry for shot-clock-aided sports like Boxlacrosse and Sixes and maximizing the pure sports experience.
+Open Shot Clock is an Open Source and DIY Project aiming for minimizing the barriers of entry for shot-clock-aided sports like Boxlacrosse and Sixes and maximizing the pure sports experience to an affordable price.

+## Details

+- 10" super bright LED digits (in color of your choice)
+- indoor and outdoor usage
+    - impact and water resistant design
+    - LED brightness adjustable to your needs
+- wirless and cable connection
+- 12V input supply (portable battery or mains operation by AC-DC power supply)
+- handheld controller
+- wifi connection to smartphone
+    - control option
+    - settings change
+    - firmware updates
+- external horn for each display
+- tripod stands ~2 meter height

-For more information have a look to our [wiki](https://github.com/DLaxV-Community-Projects-Hub/Open-Shot-Clock/wiki/Open-Shot-Clock-Wiki) or this [blog](https://devdrik.de/blog/) made [@devdrik](https://github.com/devdrik).
+For more information have a look at our [wiki](https://github.com/DLaxV-Community-Projects-Hub/Open-Shot-Clock/wiki/Open-Shot-Clock-Wiki) or this [blog](https://devdrik.de/blog/) made by [@devdrik](https://github.com/devdrik).

-## What´s Included
+## What´s Included Here

 - Design Documentation for Open Shot Clock Displays and Controller
     - CAD and PCB designs